saas786/obsidian-notes-1/HECO/Gland Seal Water.md

 Function:
--	seals pumps' shafts to prevent air leakage into the pump
+-	seals pumps' shafts to prevent air in-leakage into the pump
 -	lubricates and cools the pump packing

 Water supply: